surjithbs17/LWIRVisibleFusion/README.md

 Implementation is briefly described in the LWIRVisibleFusion.pdf.

 Implemented using

 1. pthreads

-2. OpenCx cV
+2. OpenCV

-3. Video Resources from onlizx ne
+3. Video Resources from online